-- Consumer Electronic Sector – Graphene is set to replace silicon in a transistor, allowing faster computing power without the risk of overheating, at the microscopic level.
+- Consumer Electronic Sector – It is set to replace silicon in a transistor, allowing faster computing power without the risk of overheating, at the microscopic level.
 Embedding in plastic can make it conductive to electricity and allow production of high-frequency, high-power electronic devices.
 It is finding increasing use in the development of improved touch-screen technology, apart from use in CDs, RF applications, development of flexible electrodes, and for making better capacitors.

 - Consumer materials Sector – The material is slowly replacing carbon fiber as the material of choice for making aircraft and satellites significantly lighter in weight.
 Anti-odor techniques can be developed from this material too.
-When we can produce plastic induced with graphene, it will make the plastic not only stronger but also stiffer and lighter too.
+When we can produce plastic induced with it, it will make the plastic not only stronger but also stiffer and lighter too.
 Consumer electronics can see the transparent conductive coating on electronic items, such as touch-screen displays or even on solar cells.
-Production of numerous products can become more affordable as graphene can also replace rare and expensive materials, including iridium and platinum, among others.
+Production of numerous products can become more affordable as it can also replace rare and expensive materials, including iridium and platinum, among others.

-- Medical and Biotechnology Sector – Graphene will be able to help with prompt and efficient detection and treatment of cancer.
+- Medical and Biotechnology Sector – It will be able to help with prompt and efficient detection and treatment of cancer.
 It can help to produce artificial blood and help prevent blood shortages in times of crisis.

-In the structure of Graphene, there are three strong bonds and one loosely held electron which ultimately form a pool of electrons.
+In the structure, there are three strong bonds and one loosely held electron which ultimately form a pool of electrons.
 This condition is responsible for the excellent electric conductivity of the material.
 It conducts electricity better than silicon and copper.
 The movement of electrons is faster in graphene as compared to the silicon; hence in future very soon the silicon will be replaced in all the form of electronics.
 It is also a better heat conductor than diamond.

-The Graphene absorbs less and transmit more light than glass and become a highly optically transparent material.
+It absorbs less and transmit more light than glass and become a highly optically transparent material.
 Due to its optical transparency and high conductivity, it will displace the indium tin oxide mainly in computers, smartphone, and many more display applications.
 Due to its mesh type arrangement and small holes, it also uses as a filter for water purification and desalination.
 Nowadays it is used for efficient batteries and supercapacitors, which charge faster and restore more energy.

-According to the BBC’s ‘Graphene: Technologies, Application, and Markets’ report, the value of the global graphene-based products market was around USD 67 million in 2015, and is set to increase tenfold to around USD 675 million in just five years, by 2020.
+According to the BBC’s This: Technologies, Application, and Markets’ report, the value of the global products market was around USD 67 million in 2015, and is set to increase tenfold to around USD 675 million in just five years, by 2020.
 This is an impressive CAGR (Compound Annual Growth Rate) of 58.7% over a 5-year period.

 We will soon be able to live in a silicon-free world, and shed Moore’s Law about the room temperature quantum phenomenon.
 There is intense research being done on improving it application in organ transplant techniques, diagnosis, and treatment of cancer and Alzheimer’s, amongst other such severe diseases.

-There are several methods for Graphene production like chemical exfoliation, chemical vapor deposition (CVD).
-We manufacturer and supply Graphene Nanoplatelets and powder, conductive inks, conductive paste and paints, Graphene oxides and many functionalized materials.
+There are several methods for production like chemical exfoliation, chemical vapor deposition (CVD).
+We manufacturer and supply Graphene Nanoplatelets and Graphene powder, conductive inks, conductive paste and paints, Graphene oxides and many functionalized materials.
 We sell these cost-effective products to R & D and many commercial industries on retail as well as bulk level.
 Since it is used in many diverse applications, hence it is also known as magic or wonder material.